This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Gozo’s Blue Hole is one of the most famous diving spots in Malta Islands.
-This round blue hole about 15 meters wide seems carved into the surrounding rocks, but an underwater arch located 10 meters below the surface actually connects it to the open sea.
-This geological formation is unique and freedivers love to dive here, but it is not a place for snorkeling.
-Instead, head to the nearby rocky point called “coral gardens” and you will swim amongst many fish, over a multi-leveled rocky seabed.
+Gozo’s Blue Hole is probably the most famous diving spot in the Malta Islands.
+This round blue hole about 50 feet/16 meters deep looks like it was carved into the surrounding rocks.
+While you are snorkeling the Blue Hole, make sure to visit one of the most interesting parts of this spot, and that is the nearby rocky plateau called “Coral Gardens”.
+There you will swim amongst many fish over a multi-leveled rocky seabed.
 Altogether, this spot is a must-do on your Malta snorkeling list.

 Ornate Wrasse at the Blue Hole, Gozo

-How to get to the Blue Hole in Malta?
+How to get to the Blue Hole snorkeling spot

-The Blue Hole is located close to the hamlet of Dwejra, on Gozo Island’s west coast (Gozo being the second largest island in Malta archipelago).
-Follow Azure Window and Inland Sea signs, park on the lot when the road dead-ends.
-If you’re not driving, a bus line also spots here.
-A rough path carved into stone leads down to the sea where you will enter the water.
+The Blue Hole is located in Dwejra, on Gozo Island’s west coast.
+Follow “Dwejra/Inland Sea” signs until you reach a public car park at the road’s end.
+If you are in Victoria, the bus line 311 also stops here.
+A rough path carved into the stone leads down to the sea where you will enter the water.

 Blue Hole Gozo snorkeling map, Malta